 Spanish cortado coffee is one of the favorite coffee drinks served in a large number of cafes around the world.

-Authentic Spanish café cortado is a black coffee with an equal amount of steamed but not foamy warm milk.
+Authentic Spanish café cortado is a black coffee with a splash of steamed but not foamy warm milk.
 ‘Cortado’ in Spanish literally means ‘cut’.
 In the case of café cortado, espresso is cut with milk.
 Actually, café cortado is similar to Italian macchiato.
-But while coffee cortado comes with an equal amount of coffee and milk, Italian macchiato comes with only a small amount of milk.
+But while coffee cortado comes with not foamy milk, Italian macchiato usually comes foamy milk.
 Café cortado in Spain is typically served in a glass.